 Recover Lost Data Using Bitwar Data Recovery

-Step 1: Download Bitwar Data Recovery from our official website and install it.
+Step 1: Download Bitwar Data Recovery from Bitwarsoft Download Center and install it on Windows PC.

 Step 2: Launch the program and then select the disk drive where the missing files were stored and then click Next.